BirukTes/Appbase2Mlapp/README.md

 ### Usage
 1. Select m file
-   Remove/replace any params for conversion, as of now.
+   - Remove/replace any params for conversion, as of now.
 2. Click Get Props

 3. Group components that you would like to be grouped

 4. Click convert

+5. Make sure to open the mlapp in app designer, for the code to generate

 ` V1.0`